elementor/elementor-developers-docs/src/managers/registering-controls.md

 # Registering Controls

-When you create new [Elementor Controls](/controls/) you need to register them to let the **Controls Manager** know them.
-The registration process is done by hooking to the `elementor/controls/controls_registered` action hook.
+When you create new [Elementor controls](/controls/) you must register them.
+This is done by hooking to the `elementor/controls/controls_registered` action hook.

 ## Registering New Controls